ajvikranth/scrapy-laptop_spec/README.md

 # scrapy-laptop_specs_and_reviews

-This Scrapy project is designed to scrape laptop specifications, their links, and their reviews from Flipkart an Indian E-commerse website.
 This repository contains a Scrapy project for scraping laptop links, specifications, and reviews from the Flipkart ecommerce website.
 The scraped data is then stored in a SQLite database.
 This project runs in Conda environment.

 ## Project Structure